Bucket Filler or Bucket Dipper?

 Culture: The Entrepreneur’s Blind Spot

 Startups are thrilling.
 It’s hard to beat the excitement of launching an innovative new venture.
 The excitement is palpable, and it leads to a kind of euphoria in the venture’s culture.
 But too often that initial euphoria descends into culture deflation, like the air leaking out of a tire.
 First it slows you down.
 Eventually it brings you to a stop.
 The magic disappears.
 We’ve seen it in startups, and it ain’t pretty.
-But it is avoidable.
+But it’s avoidable.
 Though a strong organizational culture is critical in startups, it is a blind spot for most entrepreneurs.
-Many founders take culture for granted,
+Many founders take culture for granted, letting

 Suicide by Quarter–Leading for the Short-Term